molpopgen/fwdpy11/doc/pages/introexample.rst

                 self.gbar.append((pop.generation, md['g'].mean()))
                 ancient_sampler_recorder.assign(self.individuals)

-.. todo:: need to write a separate page on the details of recorders and tree sequences
+See :ref:`timeseries` for more details about these sorts of types.

 .. ipython:: python